v-levonyan/CSP/README.md

     Python https://www.python.org/

 In order to install CSP:
-.Clone the git repository on your machine.
+   - Clone the git repository on your machine.
-.Change directory to the CSP directory
+   - Change directory to the CSP directory                                                                                          -
-.Type scons on your terminal and run.
+   - Type scons on your terminal and run.
 USING
 -----
    - Change directory to the src directory, and type ./server.out -c server.cfg.